Credit for Prior Learning

 - Students enrolled in a two-year degree program may elect a maximum of 14 credit hours to be graded S/U. For students in a one-year certificate program, the maximum is 7 credit hours.

 Experience gained in the military, particularly in technical training programs and specialty schools, may be worth credit.
 Send DD Form 214 to your county clerk to be certified.
 This form then must be sent to the Admissions Office, where it will be evaluated to determine which credits apply to your program.

 In this national credit-by-examination program, tests are based upon typical courses offered at most colleges.
 The examinations stress broad conceptual knowledge rather than factual information.
 By passing the exam, you may bypass actual enrollment in certain courses in your major.

 The most popular of the national credit-by-exam programs is the College Level Examination Program (CLEP), a division of Educational Testing Services, and DANTES Exams.
-Brochures describing these exams are available in the Office of Academic Affairs, A-241.
+Brochures describing these exams and the application to receive equivalency credit once the exam is taken are available in the Office of Academic Affairs, A-241.

 Office of Academic Affairs